 Carmen Burke, a journalist for DCypher Magazine, becomes obsessed with the disappearances of several tourists in Eastern Europe where in each case their luggage turns up afterwards in a different city.
 However, her editor has no interest in publishing the story.
 After the latest victim Eric Taylor goes missing in Poland and his luggage reappears in Prague, Carmen and her junior associate Sara Tattersall decide to go AWOL to investigate.
 Carmen persuades her boyfriend Marcus to come along as photographer as a way to patch up their strained relationship.
 They travel to the remote village of Alvania in Poland, the last location mentioned in Eric’s diary.
 Once there though, the locals drive them away.
 Carmen insists on returning to investigate a mysterious stationary fog bank in the nearby forest and both she and Sara become lost inside it.
 Afterwards, they are pursued by the locals who imprison them with the intention of sacrificing them in a ceremony where a metal mask is hammered over their faces.

 This Canadian-made horror film is a typical piece of genre filler material.
-It was the second film from Canadian-American director Jon Knautz who had previously enjoyed modest acclaim with the horror comedy Jack Brooks, Monster Slayer (2007) and subsequently went onto Goddess of Love (2015) and to co-direct Girlhouse (2014).
+It was the second film from Canadian-American director Jon Knautz who had previously enjoyed modest acclaim with the horror comedy Jack Brooks, Monster Slayer (2007) and subsequently went onto Goddess of Love (2015), The Cleaning Lady (2018) and to co-direct Girlhouse (2014).

 The Shrine is utterly generic in every respect.
 Much of the film has been construed in terms of a constant series of pop-up scares, which prove more cliched and irritating than they ever do scary.
 Things make no real sense on any narrative level – bodies of tourists go missing and the bodies and luggage turn up in different countries; the girls encounter a demon statue in a perpetual, never-moving fog bank; people are killed by locals in a ceremony that for some reason requires a metal mask with spikes on the inside to be hammered over their faces; there are a great many random hallucinations; the girls appear to have returned from the fog bank undergoing some type of infection and/or possible mutation.
 None of these scenes are directed with any originality or enervation.
 Maybe the one scene that comes the closest towards generating some atmosphere is the one with Cindy Sampson lost in the fog – even then the scenes encountering the demon statue are far too closely modelled on the prologue for The Exorcist (1973) with Max Von Sydow encountering the statue of Pazuzu in the desert.